flocks/TwircBot/README.md

 `````javascript
 add @Obama
 `````
-add the tweets of the username @Obama to the list of personn to watch.
+add the tweets of the username @Obama to the list of persons to watch.

 Installation
 `````javascript